placeforyiming/placeforyiming.github.io/_pages/cv.md

 Publications
 ======
-  * Distance Transform Neural Network for LiDAR Depth Completion. (under review for IEEE Trans.
-Neural Network and Learning Systems) Zhao, Yiming, Mahdi Elhousini, Ziming Zhang, and Xinming Huang.
+  * **Zhao, Yiming**, Mahdi Elhousini, Ziming Zhang, and Xinming Huang.
+"Distance Transform Neural Network for LiDAR Depth Completion." (under review for IEEE Trans.
+Neural Network and Learning Systems)
-  * FIDNet: LiDAR Point Cloud Semantic Segmentation with Fully Interpolation Decoding. (accepted for IROS21) Zhao, Yiming, Lin Bai, and Xinming Huang.
+  * **Zhao, Yiming**, Lin Bai, and Xinming Huang.
+"FIDNet: LiDAR Point Cloud Semantic Segmentation with Fully Interpolation Decoding."
+(Accepter) In 2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
   * **Zhao, Yiming**, Xinming Huang, and Ziming Zhang.
 "Deep Lucas-Kanade Homography for Multimodal Image Alignment."
-Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 15950-15959.
 2021.
-  * A Surface Geometry Model for LiDAR Depth Completion. (published on IEEE Robotics and Automation Letter) Zhao, Yiming, Lin Bai, Ziming Zhang, and Xinming Huang.
+  * **Zhao, Yiming**, Lin Bai, Ziming Zhang, and Xinming Huang.
+"A Surface Geometry Model for LiDAR Depth Completion."
+IEEE Robotics and Automation Letters 6, no. 3 (2021): 4457-4464.
-  * A CNN Accelerator on FPGA Using Depthwise Separable Convolution. (published on IEEE Trans. on Circuits and Systems II) Bai.
-Lin, Zhao.
-Yiming and Huang, Xinming
+  * Bai, Lin, **Yiming Zhao**, and Xinming Huang.
+"A CNN accelerator on FPGA using depthwise separable convolution."
+IEEE Transactions on Circuits and Systems II: Express Briefs 65, no. 10 (2018): 1415-1419.
-  * Unified underpinning of human mobility in the real world and cyberspace. (publshed on New Journal of Physics) Zhao, Yi-Ming, An Zeng, Xiao-Yong Yan, Wen-Xu Wang, and Ying-Cheng Lai.
+  * **Zhao, Yiming**, An Zeng, Xiao-Yong Yan, Wen-Xu Wang, and Ying-Cheng Lai.
+"Unified underpinning of human mobility in the real world and cyberspace."
+New Journal of Physics 18, no. 5 (2016): 053025.